 6. Keep away from bad lucks!

-Sicilians are very superstitious and let’s include my dear husband who was born and raised here.
-They apply prevention from bad luck in everyday scenario.
+Sicilians are very superstitious.
+They apply prevention from bad luck in the everyday scenario.
 An ancient myth called ‘malocchio’ or evil eye caused by spells of strong jealousy or wicked force was said to bring adversities, sickness or worse death to many people in the past.
 ‘Porta attaso’ is the modern version of the Italian myth.
 It is when an envious person(sometimes a ‘friend’) desires misfortunes to another person out of envy.
 To avoid this negative force, some makes a hand gesture of the sign of the horns.

 7. Le prefiche (Funeral Crying Ladies)

 The present of prefica(le prefiche) or funeral crying ladies was a Roman funeral rite.
-Sicilians acquired it until the 1950s.
+Sicilians acquired the rituals until the 1950s.
 The folklore was about the deceased and the griefs of his loved ones.
-Funeral crying ladies wore a black dress and black veil.
-With their white handkerchief, they mourned the dead, wept and sang in despair, reciting praises about the departed.
+Funeral crying ladies wore a black dress as well as a black veil.
+Together with their white handkerchief, they mourned the dead, wept and sang in despair, reciting praises about the departed.
 The use of le prefiche is very rare now, it only remains a told story of yesterday.

 8. The Legend of Scirocco and Tramontana